FreddyOm/CreativeChaosEngine/README.md

 # CreativeChaosEditor
-The custom game engine editor of 'CreativeChaos UG'
+A custom game engine editor

-***THIS DOCUMENT IS NOT MEANT FOR PUBLIC DISPLAY!***

 ## Documentation

+### CC Editor

+The editor currently acts as a client that uses the engine and its subsystems by calling the DLL.
+The **CCEditor** provides a way of initializing the engines **RuntimeManager** and updating the GUI.

 #### Editor Window